Seedlings in raised bed

 Raised Bed Materials

-Instructions for Building a Raised Bed
+Instructions for Building a Simple Raised Bed

 Cut each 2 in. x 2 in. x 48 in. baluster board into four 1 ft. lengths.